influxdata/docs-v2/content/resources/videos/API-Invocable-Scripts.md

 ---
 title: API Invocable Scripts
 description: >
-  InfluxDB has a feature that lets users invoke scripts using its API.
+  InfluxDB lets you [invoke scripts](/influxdb/cloud/api-guide/api-invokable-scripts/) using the [InfluxDB API](/influxdb/cloud/api/).
 Here, Jay Clifford explains how to use this feature with custom endpoints to improve the functionality, efficiency, and security of your applications.
 menu:
   resources:
     parent: Videos